r-cemper/Global-Inspector/README.md

 **required input**
 - Global name: with or without leading caret
-- Maximal number of subscripts you want to see
+- Maximum number of subscripts you want to see
 - Showing content of the displayed Global node
 - Starting Subscript.
 Can be exact or before first node shown
 - Stopping Subscript.
 Can be exact or before last node shown